 HTADS - Continuing Education Program on Health Technology Assessment and Decision Science

-Health Technology Assessment (HTA) has been defined by the International Network of Agencies for HTA (INAHTA) as “a multidisciplinary field of policy analysis studying the medical, economic, social, and ethical implications of development, diffusion and use of health technologies (e. g., drugs, devices, surgical procedures, prevention techniques)”.
+Health Technology Assessment (HTA) has been defined by the International Network of Agencies for HTA (INAHTA) as “a multidisciplinary field of policy analysis studying the medical, economic, social, and ethical implications of development, diffusion and use of health technologies (e.g., drugs, devices, surgical procedures, prevention techniques)”.
 In conducting HTA, the discipline of decision science has become increasingly relevant.
 Decision Science (DS) is the application of explicit and quantitative methods to analyze decisions under conditions of uncertainty (e.g., meta-analysis, decision-analytic modeling, cost-effectiveness analysis).
-In recent years, HTA and DS have become very important to health care policymakers.
-In order to keep pace with these developments, the UMIT – HTADS Program was designed to provide excellent quality education and comprehensive training in the key issues of HTA and DS for anyone involved in the health sector.
-The course faculty is drawn from leading international experts from universities, industry, HTA agencies and representatives from other relevant areas who are committed to provide independent teaching of state-of-the-art principles.
+In recent years, HTA and DS have become very important to healthcare policymakers.
+In order to keep pace with these developments, the UMIT TIROL – HTADS Program was designed to provide excellent quality education and comprehensive training in the key issues of HTA and DS for anyone involved in the health sector.
+The course faculty consists of leading international experts drawn from universities, the healthcare industry, HTA agencies and representatives from other relevant areas who are committed to providing independent teaching of state-of-the-art principles.

-The Department of Public Health, Health Services Research and Health Technology Assessment hosts a Research Seminar Series in Public Health & Evidence-Based Healthcare for scientists from UMIT and other research institutions.
+The Department of Public Health, Health Services Research and Health Technology Assessment hosts a Research Seminar Series in Public Health and Evidence-Based Healthcare for scientists from UMIT TIROL and other research institutions.